Erectile Dysfunction Test

 One easy way is listening closely to how they characterize the device they utilize.
 Radial wave devices are often described as “acoustic waves”.
 However, with little effort you’ll discover that the studies they will cite in terms of your potential success all use the term “shockwave”.
 That’s like evaluating the performance results from an Indy racecar and having someone tell you the Honda Civic in their showroom is just as impressive on the racetrack.

 Radial Shockwave vs ExoSurge™ Shockwave Treatment

 When comparing ExoSurge™ to what’s now commonly associated as shockwaves (acoustic waves), the clinical analysis tells the real story.

-ExoSurge™ treatments penetrate 278% deeper within treated human tissue than radial soundwaves and trigger double the amount of stem cell activation.
+ExoSurge™ treatments penetrate 278% deeper within treated human tissue than radial soundwaves and trigger double the amount of regenerative cell activation.
 Not surprisingly, a big reason for the scarcity ExoSurge™-level treatment technology is expenditure.
 Urologic grade shockwave units cost 300% more to purchase and operate than radial shockwave instruments.

 ExoSurge™ shockwaves are the next generation of regeneration therapy; an evolved form of shockwave that has been proven effective for indications not currently treatable using traditional soundwave technologies.